coasys/flux/packages/ui/docs/ui-library/getting-started/installation.md

 :::

-Then import it in your app like this:
+Then import it in your app:

 ::: code-group